juanzgc/GoogleFacialRecognition/docs/README.md

   To use the google custom search engine, users are asked to input their names.
 Correctly positioned face pictures of users need to be added to database.
-The facial recognition software will match pictures from the google custom search engine to find all public images that potential employers may find when searching the names of the users.
+The facial recognition software will match pictures from the google custom search engine to find all public images that potential employers may find when searching names of the users.

 · Table of Content
 ----